chilipadiboy/protect-PM-Lee-frontend/Final Report.md

 ---

 ## Subsystem 5 (Data Collection from Sensors)
-Jiahui TBC
+We will be validating the file uploaded using the 2FA tag.

 ---

 ## Security claims:
 1. A **replay attack** on a tag is not possible.
     1. We have implemented the use of a nonce that is always incrementing so as to prevent replay attacks.
+We have also set a daily limit on the number of nonces for each user - 30.

 1. **Sniffing the communication** to get the hash of the nonce and the file data hash is not possible.
     1. These two hash values (if sent over to the tag) are encrypted with the symmetric key.
 The IV is also always randomised so even if the server sends back the same hash of file data, the MITM is unable to see that it is the same hash.